 (See also Overview of Delirium and Dementia Overview of Delirium and Dementia Delirium and dementia are the most common causes of mental (cognitive) dysfunction—the inability to acquire, retain, and use knowledge normally.
 Although delirium and dementia may occur together... read more and Dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more .)

 Dementia pugilistica, identified in boxers in the 1920s, and chronic traumatic encephalopathy, a more recent term, are thought to be the same disorder.
-Chronic traumatic encephalopathy develops in some retired professional and college football players and other athletes who have had repetitive head injuries (such as concussion Concussion A concussion is an alteration in mental function or level of awareness caused by a head injury.
+Chronic traumatic encephalopathy develops in some retired professional and college athletes who play American football and other athletes who have had repetitive head injuries (such as concussion Concussion A concussion is an alteration in mental function or level of awareness caused by a head injury.
 A concussion may involve a loss of consciousness, can occur without obvious damage to brain structures... read more ).
 It also develops in some soldiers who have had a head injury due to an explosion (blast injury) during combat.

 Experts do not yet know why only certain people who have repeated head injuries Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
 Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more develop chronic traumatic encephalopathy nor how many injuries and how much force are required to cause this disorder.
 About 3% of athletes who have had several (even apparently minor) concussions develop chronic traumatic encephalopathy.